BUMETCS673/CS673OLSum23Proj-sum23metcs673_team3/docs/docs/documentation/frontend_accessibility.md

 # Frontend Accessibility

 ## 0. Introduction
-This document outlines the functionalities and design of the application, focusing on user registration, login, password change and reset, and email authentication processes.
+This document outlines the functionalities and design of the application, focusing on user registration, email authentication, login, password change and reset processes.

 ---